chiefbiiko/fs-plug/readme.md

   type: string, // either 'file' or 'directory'
   remotePath: string, // absolute filepath on serving machine
-  localPath: string // local filepath for consumed file }
+  localPath: string // local filepath for consumed file
+  passphrase: string // sesameopen
+}
 ```

 ### `plug.whitelist(filepath)`

 Whitelist a file or directory on your machine to be shared with requesting consumers.
-Whitelisting is not required if a plug has been instantiated with `!opts.strict`.
+Whitelisting is not required if a plug has been instantiated with `!opts.checkWhitelist`.

 ### `plug.blacklist(filepath)`

-Disallow sharing a resource if the plug has been instantiated with `opts.strict`.
+Disallow sharing a resource if the plug has been instantiated with `opts.checkWhitelist`.

 ### `plug.supplied`